iveevi/linux-media-controller/README.md

-# spotify-player
+# linux-media-controller

-Spotify controller widget for linux using PyQt5
+Media controller widget for linux using PyQt5